 The album is a full-length LP of original content on the Catalan label, Anòmia.
 The album is also very much about the more desolate aspects of urban life: modern ruins, wide, empty streets in industrial neighbourhoods.

 These muses instill in ‘Clear’ a mournful quality and, at times, a redemptive one.
 The fractured voices in ‘Clear’ represent the existential churning of the world, a churning which suggests there is a world underneath this imposed reality, just under the surface, wavering in and out of view.

 We are presenting LXV and his words for T.O.P.

-T.O.P.: Where are you from and how do you find you local music scene?
+T.O.P.: Where are you based and how do you find the local music scene?

 LXV: I am currently living in Philadelphia.
 I find my local scene to be pretty cool and weird.

 T.O.P.: The LP sounds like scattered dreams and fragmented conversations, does this sound take influence from or even compliment any other art form like cubism for example?

 LXV:I have spent a lot of time in my life studying the history of art and practicing visual art.
 I think my brain is inclined to think visual-conceptually.
 Sound prohibits me from following the immediacy of some of my ideas, which I enjoy about it.
 It allows me to present my dreams, narratives and personal mythology abstractly through cryptographic compositions.